strawdynamics/drift/.github/pull_request_template.md

 **Before submitting a pull request,** please make sure the following is done:

-1. Fork [the repository](https://github.com/imgix/drift) and create your branch from `master`.
+1. Fork [the repository](https://github.com/imgix/drift) and create your branch from `main`.
 2. Run `npm install` in the repository root.
 3. If you've fixed a bug or added code that should be tested, add tests!
 4. Ensure the test suite passes (`npm run test`).
 Tip: `npm run --watch` is helpful in development.
 5. Format your code with [prettier](https://github.com/prettier/prettier) (`npm run format`).
 Don't worry too much if you haven't done this, we have a bot that will do this for you when you submit a PR.
 6. Fill out the template below and delete everything above the line.

-**Learn more about contributing:** https://github.com/imgix/drift/blob/master/CONTRIBUTING.md
+**Learn more about contributing:** https://github.com/imgix/drift/blob/main/CONTRIBUTING.md

 ## tldr